 At Kennesaw State University ENGL 1101 and ENGL 1102 (English Composition I & II) are required for all undergraduate degrees.
 A grade of "C" or better is required for ENGL 1101 and ENGL 1102.

-Students must earn at least 25 percent of the credit hours required for a baccalaureate degree, exclusive of the university-wide requirements (WELL 1000 and the first-year seminar/learning community), which includes at least 21 hours of upper division courses (Coles College of Business requires 33 hours), through instruction offered by Kennesaw State.
+Students must earn at least 25 percent of the credit hours required for a baccalaureate degree, which includes at least 21 hours of upper division courses (Coles College of Business requires 33 hours), through instruction offered by Kennesaw State.
 Credit hours earned through instruction offered by KSU does not include coursework transferred from other institutions, prior learning assessments, credit by examination (e.g., CLEP, AP, IB), or credits earned through a consortium that did not originate from KSU (i.e., cross registration).